 CES has a longstanding commitment to supporting undergraduates.
 Our faculty and staff teach and advise Harvard College students interested in studying European history, politics, economics, and other social sciences.
 The following pages offer information about the programs available to undergraduates who are just beginning to discover new European interests and those who are refining their academic expertise.
-For further information, we encourage students to contact CES Program Coordinator.
+For further information, we encourage students to contact Carrie Rosenblum, CES Program Manager.
+You can also sign up for individual advising during CES student office hours.

 - By overseeing the Secondary Field in European History, Politics, and Societies (EHPS), CES provides Harvard College students a coherent plan of curricular study on Europe.